NOW IS THE TIME

 Here is the point: It is today that the Christians who have been living a Spirit-filled life are going with Jesus to the wedding banquet.
 We are not interested in flying up to Heaven to play with new toys.
 We want to be with Him.
 He has come to us and is guiding us as we utterly renounce all worldliness, all of the lusts and passions of the flesh and spirit, and all self-will.

 The return of the Lord will not catch us by surprise.
-We already are leaning to live by His Life, thinking as He is thinking; speaking as He is speaking; acting as He is acting.
+We already are learning to live by His Life, thinking, speaking, and acting in agreement with His will for us.

 But you, brothers, are not in darkness so that this day should surprise you like a thief.
 You are all sons of the light and sons of the day.
 We do not belong to the night or to the darkness.
 So then, let us not be like others, who are asleep, but let us be alert and self-controlled.
 (I Thessalonians 5:4-6)